benhaube/network-portfolio/README.md

 ```

 > [!tip]
-> Move the resulting `site/*` directory onto the Web server of your choice.
+> The container will create a new directory in the root of the repository named 'site' and build the site in that directory.
+Move the resulting `site/*` directory and its contents onto the Web server of your choice.
+Do **NOT** move any other source files or directories to the Web server.

 #### Alternative `podman run` commands: